 - 1 cup all purpose flour

-- 2/3 cup white whole wheat flour — or additional all purpose flour
+- 2/3 cup white whole wheat flour or additional all purpose flour

-- 1-2 cups powdered sugar — for coating
+- 1-2 cups powdered sugar for coating

-- Melt the chocolate, butter, and peanut butter in a small saucepan over medium heat or in microwave-safe bowl.
+- Melt the chocolate, butter, and peanut butter in a small saucepan over medium heat or in a microwave-safe bowl.
 (If microwaving, heat in 15-second bursts and stir between each.)
 Once the butter has melted, remove the bowl from the heat and stir until the chocolate melts completely and the mixture is smooth.

 - Pour in the chocolate mixture, baking powder, and salt, then stir to combine.
 Stir in the flour just until it disappears.
 The dough will seem very, very soft.

 - When ready to bake, preheat the oven to 325 degrees F. Line a baking sheet with parchment paper and set aside.
 Place 1 cup powdered sugar in a wide, shallow bowl.

 - Place 4-6 balls of dough in the powdered sugar, then gently roll and toss the balls to coat completely (if you do too many balls at once, they will stick together).
-Shake of excess sugar, then place on the prepared baking sheet, leaving 1 1/2 inches between each (the cookies will spread as they bake).
+Shake off the excess sugar, then place them on the prepared baking sheet, leaving 1 1/2 inches between each (the cookies will spread as they bake).
 Repeat with remaining cookies.

 - Bake for 10 minutes, rotating the pan halfway through the baking time by turning it 180 degrees, and if baking multiple cookie sheets at once, switching the top and bottom pan positions.
 When the tops are dry and just set, remove the cookies from the oven.
 Let cool on the baking sheets for 2 minutes, then transfer to a wire rack to cool completely.